nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * Edit the budget (monthly)
 * Display the budget for that month

-**Bill Tracker**
+**Recurring Expenditure/Income**
-* Remind users of payment due dates
+* Keep track of expenditure/income that occur on a monthly basis e.g. bills and income
-* Monthly tracker for each individual bill, visualise trends in bill spending
+* Remind users of upcoming entries, e.g. a bill payment which is due tomorrow

 **Finance Tools**
 * Calculate simple interest